Marjorie Taylor Greene: Endorsements

 Prominent Republicans who supported Greene in her candidacy included Donald Trump; U.S. representatives Jim Jordan, Andy Biggs, and Matt Gaetz; Turning Point USA founder Charlie Kirk; and Trump's chief of staff Mark Meadows.
-Meadows's wife, Debbie Meadows, is the executive director of RightWomen Pac, which endorsed Greene and contributed $17,500 to her runoff campaign.
-Other donors included Barb Van Andel-Gaby – the chair of board of The Heritage Foundation – and attorney L. Lin Wood, who later promoted conspiracy theories about the 2020 U.S. presidential election.
+Meadows's wife, Debbie Meadows, is the executive director of RightWomen PAC, which endorsed Greene and contributed $17,500 to her runoff campaign.
+Other donors included Barb Van Andel-Gaby – the chair of the board of the Heritage Foundation – and attorney L. Lin Wood, who later promoted conspiracy theories about the 2020 U.S. presidential election.
 Greene also received support from the House Freedom Fund, a political action committee and the campaign fundraising arm of the House Freedom Caucus.
 The Georgia Republican Party contributed $5,220 to her campaign treasury on March 2, 2020.

 2022

-In September 2021, the Federal Election Commission asked Greene's 2022 re-election campaign treasurer, her husband, to provide information about $3.5 million of unitemized campaign contributions from undisclosed donors received in the first half of 2021.
+In September 2021, the Federal Election Commission asked Greene's 2022 re-election campaign treasurer, her then-husband, to provide information about $3.5 million of unitemized campaign contributions from undisclosed donors received in the first half of 2021.
 By federal law, only individual contributions under $200 are allowed to be unitemized or have donor identity withheld.
 Greene received more donations than any other House Republican in the first three months of 2021.

-Greene defeated Jennifer Strahan in the Republican primary.

-Greene is facing a legal challenge to her eligibility based on her alleged involvement in organizing and promoting the 2021 United States Capitol attack, based on the Fourteenth Amendment to the United States Constitution, which bars people who have engaged in insurrection from serving in Congress.
-She was reelected in 2022, defeating Democratic nominee Marcus Flowers by almost 30 points.
+In April, Greene faced a legal challenge to her eligibility based on her alleged involvement in organizing and promoting the 2021 United States Capitol attack, based on the Fourteenth Amendment to the United States Constitution, which bars people who have engaged in insurrection from serving in Congress.
+In May, Greene defeated Jennifer Strahan in the Republican primary.

+Greene was reelected in November 2022, defeating Democratic nominee Marcus Flowers; Greene received 65.9 percent of the vote.

+2024

+Marjorie Taylor Greene's opponent in the 2024 general election was the Democratic Party nominee, retired Army Brigadier General Shawn Harris, a cattle rancher and 40-year military veteran.
+Greene was reelected in November 2024, receiving 64.4 percent of the vote.